vbprojects/Colorization-Through-Latent-Cold-Diffusion/README.md

 The following is a capstone project done for the class DS 440 at Penn State University

+The project structure is as follows,

+VAE_Training.ipynb is the VQVAE training notebook

+colddif.ipynb is the Latent Cold Diffusion model training algorithm

+lcdm_sampling.ipynb is the results notebook

 # Introduction

 *Define the problem you are tackling, introduce the challenges, and provide an overview of your solution.
 State clearly what you are demonstrating, how, and provide a teaser of your results.*

 We seek to be able to recolor images through the use of Cold Diffusion in the Latent Space of a Variational Auto-Encoder (VAE).
 Challenges in this field are generally within implementation.
 Latent Space Recolorization models are novel as most methods have been Convolutional Neural Networks (CNN) working within the pixel space of an image.
 Using the latent space of a VAE lowers the computational cost of our training algorithm and extends possible training of the Cold Diffusion model on the embeddings of a better pre-trained VAE.
-While we tackle Image Colorization, our results may indicate that any semantic linear degradation (blur, noise, snowification, etc.) is possible to invert solely through transformations in latent spaces.
+While we tackle Image Colorization, our results may indicate that many image degradations (blur, noise, snowification, etc.) are possible to invert solely through transformations in latent spaces.

 ![image](https://github.com/vbprojects/Colorization-Through-Latent-Cold-Diffusion/assets/66980754/edaf9c9f-93bb-4f72-8bf7-b7479d74bff6)